<?xml version="1.0" encoding="utf-8"?>

 <title type="html"><![CDATA[Approximatrix Forums]]></title>

-<link rel="self" href="http://forums.approximatrix.com/extern.php?action=feed&amp;type=atom" />
+<link rel="self" href="https://forums.approximatrix.com/extern.php?action=feed&amp;type=atom" />

 <generator>PunBB</generator>